Publication of Regulatory Actions

 This Administrative Process is intended to align with authorities set out in BCFSA Legislation.

-BCFSA Legislation differs in its specificity across the segments included in the B.C.
-Financial Services sector.
+BCFSA Legislation differs across the segments included in the B.C. financial services sector.
 Segment-specific information and requirements are set out in section 7.

-Some of the information BCFSA publishes about Regulatory Actions will include personal information, as defined in FOIPPA.
+Some of the Regulatory Actions published by BCFSA will include personal information, as defined in FOIPPA.
 FOIPPA permits the disclosure of personal information only in certain circumstances, including:

 • Where the disclosure, in respect of a licence, a permit, or any other similar discretionary benefit reveals the beneficiary’s name, discretionary benefit granted, duration, and any applicable conditions or restrictions;